bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/pagination.md

 <NotYetImplemented />

-`BPagination` provides various `*-label-*` props which are used to set the `aria-label` attributes on the various elements within the component, which will help users of assistive technology.
+`BPagination` provides various `label-*` props which are used to set the `aria-label` attributes on the various elements within the component as well as the common `aria-label` prop on the outer container, which will help users of assistive technology.

 | Prop               | `aria-label` content default                            |
 | ------------------ | ------------------------------------------------------- |